-- template A directory containing a project template directory, or a URL to a git repository. - checkout The branch, tag or commit ID to checkout after clone. - no_input Prompt the user at command line for manual configuration? - extra_context A dictionary of context that overrides default and user configuration.

-- replay Do not prompt for input, instead read from saved json.
-If True read from the replay_dir. if it exists - output_dir Where to output the generated project dir into. - config_file User configuration file path. - default_config Use default values rather than a config file. - password The password to use when extracting the repository. - directory Relative path to a cookiecutter template in a repository. - accept_hooks Accept pre and post hooks if set to True.
+- template A directory containing a project template directory, or a URL to a git repository. - checkout The branch, tag or commit ID to checkout after clone. - no_input Do not prompt for user input.
+Use default values for template parameters taken from cookiecutter.json, user config and extra_dict.
+Force a refresh of cached resources. - extra_context A dictionary of context that overrides default and user configuration. - replay Do not prompt for input, instead read from saved json.
+If True read from the replay_dir. if it exists - output_dir Where to output the generated project dir into. - config_file User configuration file path. - default_config Use default values rather than a config file. - $\bullet\,$ password The password to use when extracting the repository. - directory Relative path to a cookiecutter template in a repository. - accept_hooks Accept pre and post hooks if set to True. - keep_project_on_failure If True keep generated project directory even when generation fails